gevulotnetwork/taiko-demo/README.md

 The basic outline of what we need to do is to serialize a witness, in conjunction with a live L1/L2 node setup.
 Once we have that, then we can adapt the prover to use that file, eliminating the need for an online connection.

-The changes we have made in this executable may be summarized here:
+The changes we have made may be summarized here:
 - introduce a prover mode enum parameter to enable different behaviors:
   - witness capture: with a block number and RPC url, grab the witness and serialize it to a file
   - offline prover: given  a witness and proof params file, generate a proof and write it to disk